yuchen-x/MacroMARL/README.md

 ## Behavior Visualization Examples

+## Code Structure
+- `./scripts/ma_hddrqn.py` the main files for all algorithms
+- `./experiments/` commands to run experiments
+- `./visualization/` code for visualizing learned behaviors under each domain
+- `./src/macro_marl/{method_name}/ the source files for a specific algorithm
+- `./src/macro_marl/my_env` code for Box Pushing and Warehouse Tool Delivery domains

 ## Citations
 If you are using MacroMARL in your research, please cite the corresponding papers listed below:
 ```